hyperlane-xyz/hyperlane-monorepo/.changeset/gorgeous-snakes-itch.md

 '@hyperlane-xyz/cli': minor
 ---

-Adding a command for registering/deregistering operator to Hyperlane AVS
+Added a command for registering/deregistering operator to Hyperlane AVS